 Interlacing and Interlinking

-When rows of interlacing are interspersed with rows of interlinking by varying the numbers of rows of S and Z, a wide range of patterns and textures can be created.
+When rows of interlacing are interspersed with rows of interlinking a wide range of patterns and textures can be created.